-Upon determining that a fight occurred, the Warden then directed that Inmate Davis and Hamilton be placed in restrictive housing and checked by medical.
-On April 29, 2020, Officer Skaggs escorted Inmate Davis to medical.
+Upon determining that a fight occurred, the Warden directed that Inmates Davis and Hamilton be placed in restrictive housing and checked by medical.
+On April 21, 2020, Officer Skaggs escorted Inmate Davis to medical.
 Inmate Davis demanded to speak to STG Coordinator Graves and stated that the STG Coordinator Graves was aware of the fight.
 Officer Skaggs then authors an incident report regarding the statements made by Inmate Davis.
-When the Warden learned of the allegations against STG Coordinator Graves, the Warden reassigned the investigation to an external State Trooper and the Chief Inspector's Office due to a conflict of interest within the institution; STG Coordinator Graves, Officer DeBord, and the OSP Officer work closely together in the same office.
+The Warden learned of the allegations against STG Coordinator Graves on April 29, 2020.
+He then reassigned the investigation to an external State Trooper and the Chief Inspector's Office due to a conflict of interest within the institution; STG Coordinator Graves, Officer DeBord, and the OSP Officer work closely together in the same office.

 The Assistant Chief Inspector submitted his investigative report to the Warden on October 15, 2020.
 His report describes what each person stated in their respective interviews and the inferences drawn.
+The Chief

-The Chief Inspector's Office concluded that "Officer Ahart allowed the fight to happen, and Officer Tanner had full knowledge of what was transpiring.
+Inspector's Office concluded that "Officer Ahart allowed the fight to happen, and Officer Tanner had full knowledge of what was transpiring.
 A polygraph test conducted on and passed by Inmate Hamilton confirmed the allegations to be true that Officer Ahart allowed the fight to occur.
 Lastly, there was no definitive evidence to suggest Eric Graves authorized the fight between Inmate Hamilton and Inmate Davis.
 Based on the conclusions outlined in this investigation report, Officer Ahart and Tanner did violate the employee standard of conduct.
 Therefore further action is recommended."
 As a result of the investigation of the Ohio State Highway Patrol, the case was submitted to the Chillicothe Law Director's office for review.

 Inmate Davis' mom reported the incident to Channel 10 News and facilitated a three-way call with herself, her son, and the reporter to discuss the incident.
-The incident was published in a somewhat inflammatory manner; it was dubbed a Fight Club.
+The incident was published in a somewhat inflammatory manner on July 2, 2020; it was dubbed a Fight Club.
 The Ohio State Highway Patrol and the Chief Inspector's Office found no evidence of inmates being forced to fight and officers taking bets on the alleged fights.
 The overwhelming evidence at the arbitration established that the fight occurred to resolve gang-related issues to avoid a more significant incident between gang members.

-On January 28, 2021, the Employer issued a Removal Letter for the incident which occurred on April 4, 2020, which narrative read as follows:
+On January 28, 2021, Employer issued a Removal Letter for the incident which occurred on April 4, 2020, which narrative read as follows:

-On April 4, 2020, you permitted an inmate to enter the housing unit (4A) where you were working who did not live there.
-The inmate in question spoke directly to you, and you allowed him to enter the range and go into a cell, unsupervised and fight another inmate.
+"On April 4, 2020, you permitted an inmate enter the housing unit (4A) where you were working who did not live there.
+The Inmate in question spoke directly to you and you allowed him to enter the range and go into a cell, unsupervised and fight another inmate.
 When you became aware of the situation, you failed to take appropriate action.
 You failed to notify a shift supervisor or report the incident as required.
-You failed to seek medical assistance for the injured inmates or write a conduct report against the inmate involved in the fight.
-Your actions or failure to take appropriate action was clearly deliberate and jeopardized the safety and security of the institution and the wellbeing of the offenders.
-You were served with a summons in lieu of arrest and charged with a misdemeanor of the second degree for Dereliction of Duty by the Ross County Municipal Court.1
+You failed to seek medical assistance for the injured inmates or write a conduct report against the Inmate involved in the fight.
+Your actions or failure to take appropriate action was clearly deliberate and jeopardize the safety and security of the institution and wellbeing of the offenders.
+You were served with a summons in lieu of arrest and charged with a misdemeanor of the second degree for Dereliction of Duty by the Ross County Municipal Court."

-Employer charged Grievant for violating the Employees Code of Conduct, Rule 7, 8, 38, 39, and 50.
+Employer charged Grievant with violating the Employees Code of Conduct, Rule 7, 8, 38, 39, and 50.
+At the time of removal, Grievant had no active discipline.

 On January 28, 2021, Grievant appealed the disciplinary action and denied the allegations.
-The grievance states that:
+The Grievant states that: